openflighthpc/flight-desktop/README.md

 Access desktop sessions using a VNC client as instructed by the output from the `start` and `show` commands.

 See the `help` command for further details and information about other commands.
+Further information and examples of the `env` command are available in [the OpenFlight documentation](https://use.openflighthpc.org/en/latest/working-with-user-suite/flight-desktop.html).

 # Contributing